On Airport Congestion and City Congestion

 The problem, of course, is that if everyone wanted to travel this way, the airport corridors would quickly bog down in a teeming, thrombosed mass of Lagosian proportions.
 Airports are able to process huge amounts of people because of mass transit, or because they walk.

 And I think there’s something of a metaphor here for the presence of the car in the city of the 21st Century.
 On 34th Street, as the NYC DOT reports, one in ten people who travel on the street go by car.
 And yet they are granted an inordinate amount of space, and they exact a toll in time on the vehicles carrying many more people.
 It’s not difficult to imagine the car, forcing its way through a crosswalk during a right turn (as so many do), as the equivalent of that individual courtesy cart disrupting the larger flow of the stream of airport pedestrians for the sake of its few passengers.
 Or the driver honking as he passes a cyclist as that shrill cry of “beep, beep, cart coming through” that so vexed Seinfeld.
 Imagine now if, at the airport, courtesy carts were given wide swaths of real estate in which to navigate, and people on foot were relegated to a smaller, crowded, space, and you have something of an idea of the routine spatial imbalance that exists in New York City.

 As with the courtesy cart, the car is a wonderful way to travel — the problem, of course, is that it gets less wonderful with each additional driver.
 Beep-beep.

 This entry was posted on Monday, April 26th, 2010 at 11:32 pm and is filed under Etc., Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.